mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/01_integers.md

 ### Signed vs. unsigned

 An integer can be **signed** or **unsigned**.\
-An unsigned integer can only represent non-negative numbers (i.e. `0` or greater).
+An unsigned integer can only represent non-negative NUMBERS (i.e. `0` or greater).
-A signed integer can represent both positive and negative numbers (e.g. `-1`, `12`, etc.).
+A signed integer can represent both positive and negative NUMBERS (e.g. `-1`, `12`, etc.).

 The `u` in `u32` stands for **unsigned**.\
 The equivalent type for signed integer is `i32`, where the `i` stands for integer (i.e. any integer, positive or